 Not necessarily, a Limited Company can result in you paying less tax and – while a Company owner might lose their business – a Sole Trader (self-employed) can lose personal assets as well!
 See video.

-If profits are below about £12,500, acting as a Sole Trader makes very good sense from a tax .
+If profits are below about £12,570, acting as a Sole Trader makes very good sense from a tax point of view.
 And even on profits above that, maybe up to £25.000/£30,000 the tax savings of a company aren’t necessarily big enough to justify some of the extra expenses of running a company.
-A sole trader pays income and National Insurance at 20%+9%=29%, whereas a Limited Company owner pays Corporation Tax and dividend tax which equate to about 25%.
+A sole trader pays income tax and National Insurance at 20%+9%=29% on much of their income, whereas a Limited Company owner pays Corporation Tax and dividend tax which equate to about 25%.
 But this saving of 4% tax on lower levels of income is not that significant.
-But the tax advantages of a company do become more compelling when profits reach about £30,000.
+However, the tax advantages of a company do become more compelling when profits reach about £30,000.